Dog-Friendly Holidays in Cornwall

 (Best M&S voice) This is not just a holiday park, this is a Lovat holiday park.
 Not only are the lodges on offer here spacious and modern, there’s a lifeboat-themed play park on site, a restaurant, an outdoor kitchen, a dog exercise area, a dog agility area and a doggie shower and treat station.
 The park is a stone’s throw from foodie paradise Padstow.

-Padstow Holiday Village, Padstow, from £320 for three nights
+Padstow Holiday Village, Padstow, from £320 for three nightsopens in a new tab.

 Dropped Anchor campsite